stuttter/wp-multi-network/README.md

 # WP Multi Network

-A Network Management UI for global admins in a WordPress Multisite environment
+Provides a Network Management Interface for global administrators in WordPress Multisite installations.

-Turn your multi-site installation of WordPress into many multi-site networks, all surrounding one central user base.
+Turn your WordPress Multisite installation into many multisite networks, surrounding one global set of users.

+* Reveals hidden WordPress Multisite functionality.
+* Includes a "Networks" top-level Network-Admin menu.
+* Includes a List Table for viewing available networks.
+* Allows moving subsites between networks.
-WP Multi Network allows cape wearing super-admins to create new networks of sites, allowing for infinitely extensible site, network, and domain arrangements.
+* Allows global administrators to create new networks with their own sites and domain arrangements.
+* Group sites into logical networks using nearly any combination of domain (example.org) and path (/site/).

 # Installation